 The phrase, “I’m a blogger,” is so worn out.
 I’m vowing to stop using it and start saying, “I have a blogging business,” or, “I’m an online business owner.”
 The reality is that there are so many facets to being a blogger that simply calling yourself a blogger doesn’t cut it.
 By rephrasing our work, it allows us to introduce all the different parts of our business.

 Think of Yourself as Your Client

 Bear with me on this one.
-When I started Organized Blogging, I wanted to think of it as a business from the get-go.
+When I started Organized Blogging, I wanted to think of it as a business from the get-go (more than just a blog).
 So much so, that on my computer I put my Organized Blogging folder within my Clients folder (I do some client work on the side).
 I view my clients as having legit businesses.
 Why shouldn’t this be a legit business?!